angelYHF/Tabular-deep-learning-for-GWP/README.md

 (1) install necessary packages, e.g. pandas, numpy, bayes_opt, and so on.
 (2) prepare the files.py, data.py, bo.py, data_mice.py. entrymice.py.
 (3) run the model.
-(3) PyTorch Setup

-Ensure that you have the appropriate computing environment set up for PyTorch, then run the files: LightGBM, NODE, and TabNet, these models can be executed directly within Anaconda or PyTorch environments.
+PyTorch Setup: Ensure that you have the appropriate computing environment set up for PyTorch, then run the files: LightGBM, NODE, and TabNet, these models can be executed directly within Anaconda or PyTorch environments.

 For the other models, run the respective main files directly.